 None of the Group's trade receivables that are neither past due nor impaired have been renegotiated during the financial year.

 Receivables that are past due but not impaired

-The Group have trade receivables amounting to RM603,000 (2015: RM431,562) that are past due at the reporting date but not impaired.
-These relate to a single customer from whom there is no recent history of default.
+The Group have trade receivables amounting to RM431,562 (2014: RM2,365,445) that are past due at the reporting date but not impaired.
+These receivables are unsecured.